William Morris: Legacy

 MacCarthy curated the "Anarchy & Beauty" exhibition—a commemoration of Morris's legacy—for the National Portrait Gallery in 2014, for which she recruited around 70 artists who were required to undertake a test on Morris's News from Nowhere to be accepted.
 Writing for The Guardian prior to the opening of the exhibition on 16 October 2014, MacCarthy asserted:

 Morris has exerted a powerful influence on thinking about art and design over the past century.
 He has been the constant niggle in the conscience.
 How can we combat all this luxury and waste?
 What drove him into revolutionary activism was his anger and shame at the injustices within society.
 He burned with guilt at the fact that his "good fortune only" allowed him to live in beautiful surroundings and to pursue the work he adored.

 "Anarchy & Beauty"'s arts and crafts section featured Morris's own copy of the French edition of Karl Marx's Das Kapital handbound in a gold-tooled leather binding that MacCarthy describes as "the ultimate example of Morris's conviction that perfectionism of design and craftsmanship should be available to everyone."

+In 2002, Morris was honoured by Waltham Forest London Borough Council with the naming of the William Morris ward.

 In 2014, the Metropolitan Museum of Art exhibited William Morris: Textiles and Wallpaper, displaying early decorative arts the Morris, Marshall, Faulkner, and Company and later Morris & Company produced.

-In 2016, Arts Catalyst commissioned British artist and academic David Mabb to produce a work responding to the use of Morris' designs in the living quarters aboard British nuclear submarines from the 1960s to the 1990s.
+In 2016, Arts Catalyst commissioned British artist and academic David Mabb to produce a work responding to the use of Morris's designs in the living quarters aboard British nuclear submarines from the 1960s to the 1990s.
 The resulting work, A Provisional Monument to Nuclear Disarmament, was exhibited first at KARST in Plymouth and later at the Bildmuseet in Umea, Sweden.